sdondley/ClimateChangeChat/raku/Cool-Raku.md

 Next we create a simple subroutine called `get-prime` that accepts a single argument called `$nth`, which is placed inside a set of parentheses.
 The parentheses and the code inside of it is part the function's Signature, which is itself an object.
-The Signature tells calling code what kind of parameters are acceptable to send to the subroutine.
+The Signature tells code calling `get-prime` what kind of parameters are acceptable to send.
 In `get-prime`'s signature, we ensure that `$nth` is a defined integer object by slapping `Int:D` in front of it.
 The `Int` requires the caller to pass an Integer object.
 The `:D` bit ensures that it's a "definite" object, meaning that it actually has a value.
 We also add a nice touch by ensuring the number passed is greater than 0 with the `where * >